zeinanaderibrahim/bloomberg-sql-stock-analysis/README.md

 “Which sectors are positioned to benefit or suffer under tariff-driven market dynamics?
 And which companies are driving overall dispersion?”

-This project builds a workflow designed to answer exactly that kind of question in a clean, structured, and repeatable way.
+This project builds a workflow designed to answer the question in a clean, structured, and repeatable way.

 2. Methodology

-1: Data Import & Validation (R)
+A: Data Import & Validation (R)

 - Load Bloomberg price and metadata files